great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_google_cloud_composer.rst

 4. Create a DAG with Validations

-    Here we will follow the instructions for :ref:`Running a Validation using a PythonOperator <workflows_patterns__deployment_airflow__running-a-validation-using-a-pythonoperator>`.
+    To create a DAG to run Validations with Great Expectations, follow the instructions for :ref:`Running a Validation using a PythonOperator <workflows_patterns__deployment_airflow__running-a-validation-using-a-pythonoperator>`.
 Note that we will use the Data Context instantiated in the previous step in place of reading from the filesystem as in the linked example.

     You can raise an ``AirflowException`` if your Validation fails (as in the example here: :ref:`Running a Validation using a PythonOperator <workflows_patterns__deployment_airflow__running-a-validation-using-a-pythonoperator>`) which will show in logs and the UI as in the image below: